TheIoTLearningInitiative/CodeLabs/EkBalam/documentation/GoogleCloudPlatform.md

 # Google Application Default Credentials

 > The Application Default Credentials provide a simple way to get authorization credentials for use in calling Google APIs.
 [Homepage](https://developers.google.com/identity/protocols/application-default-credentials)

+- Credentials
+  - Create Credentials
+  - > APIs.
+Credentials.
+You need credentials to access APIs.
+Enable the APIs you plan to use and then create the credentials they require.
+Depending on the API, you need an API key, a service account, or an OAuth 2.0 client ID.
+Refer to the API documentation for details.
+  - Select API Key and Close
+    - API key created.
+Use this key in your application by passing it with the key=API_KEY parameter.
+    - Your API key: Xx